fintie/socialela/README.txt

-## This app was created at 4th Year 1st Semester CPMAD Module final examination at Sri Lanka Institute of Information Technology.
-This app could use some improvements as the app is still pretty minimal.
+## This app was created for Remote Kids Education during COVID 19 Period